ibaned/gmodel/README.md

 * Built-in functions to make spheres, etc.
 * Output model in Gmsh `.geo` format
 * Output model in [PUMI][1] `.dmg` format
+* Spline formation and extrusion
+* "Welding" for simple cases
+* Model affine transformation

-Gmodel does not support the more powerful CAD operations involving objects whose boundaries overlap; we do not currently have the resources to develop such features.
+Gmodel does not support the more powerful CAD operations such as boolean operations involving objects whose boundaries overlap;
+we do not currently have the resources to develop such features.

 ## Contributing